 Possession of Open Container in Motor Vehicle: Person Over 21

 If you have been suspected of having an open container in motor vehicle you should get legal help.
 RepresentYou may be able to help connect you to a lawyer.
-RepresentYou.com, has experienced lawyers who have dealt with many cases involving possession of open containers while in a motor vehicle.
-Our criminal lawyers are experienced with many areas of traffic and criminal law and RepresentYou.com can give you access to some of the best criminal lawyers in California.
+RepresentYou. has experienced lawyers who have dealt with many cases involving possession of open containers while in a motor vehicle.
+Our criminal lawyers are experienced with many areas of traffic and criminal law and RepresentYou can possibly give you access to some of the best criminal lawyers in California.
 California State Law prohibits the presence of an opened container of alcohol in any motor vehicle.
-Both driver and passengers –regardless of age- are prohibited from possessing any opened bottle, can or cup containing any alcoholic beverage.
+Both driver and passengers –regardless of age- are prohibited from possessing any opened bottle, can, or cup containing any alcoholic beverage.

 While it is common for taxi and limo drivers in the Los Angeles area to allow customers to bring opened beers and bottles into their cabs, it may still be a violation of the Vehicle Code.
 The same is true of both public and private buses.
-The bus driver may allow alcohol on board but this does not, in all cases, make it legal.
+The bus driver may allow alcohol on board but this does not make it legal.